joplin/gsoc/ideas_2024.md

 Potential Mentor(s): [K. C. Tessarek](https://github.com/tessus/), [Roman](https://github.com/roman-r-m)

+Expected size of project: 350 hours

 ### 9. Template insertion tool

-Joplinc can store general templates as notes that can be used in various context.
+Joplin can store general templates as notes that can be used in various contexts.
 For example, it could have email templates that could be inserted into a Thunderbird email.
 Or code snippets that could be inserted into a text editor.
-The workflow will be as follow
+The workflow will be as follows

-- User presses a global shortcut, for example Ctrl+Alt+T, from any text editor (email client, code editor, etc.)
+- User presses a global shortcut, for example, Ctrl+Alt+T, from any text editor (email client, code editor, etc.)
 - A floating window is opened, from which the user can pick a note
 - Once a note is selected, its content is inserted into the text editor